-So, you love spicing up your food and think your pooch might also enjoy the flavors.
+So, you love sharing ‘people food’ with dogs.
+You also love spicing up your meals or snacks — and sometimes, you think your pooch might also enjoy the flavors.
 Well, not so fast.
 Adding a pinch of garlic or chili powder to your dog’s dinner may cause health problems.
 It’s important to remember that our pets have different nutritional needs than we do, and our bodies react differently to food.

 For example, while eating garlic may boost a human’s immune system, canines who eat garlic could develop anemia.
 Veterinary experts caution that feeding spicy foods to dogs can cause diarrhea, vomiting, gas, stomach pain, and pancreatitis.
 And according to PetMD, too much nutmeg causes hallucinations and a high heart rate in dogs.

 Veterinarians recommend not feeding hot sauce to your dog.
 Remember that some common ingredients used in hot sauces are toxic to pets.
 According to the ASPCA Animal Poison Control Center, onion, garlic, and chives can cause gastrointestinal irritation and could lead to red blood cell damage and anemia.